DFIRScience/dfir.science/_golang/golang-003.md

 ---
-title: "Golang 001: test"
+title: "GO Programming 003: Setting variables in Golang"
-date: 2020-05-25
+date: 2019-12-26
 ---

-In this video we introduce you to the basics of Python programming.
-Two of the most important concepts are the ability to print to screen and set variables.
+In this video, we talk about how to create and use a variable in Go.
+We modify our 'Hello World' program to set and print variables instead of strings.
+A variable is a core programming concept.
+A variable is a type of container that can hold data.
+You can replace the data inside the variable over time.

-{% include video id="gvGtUXqJ9Co" provider="youtube" %}
+{% include video id="HHh3ngUUwws" provider="youtube" %}